 The process of properly handling inherited property can be confusing if you’re not familiar with the relevant laws and legal procedures.
-For instance, how do you know whether or not you’ll need to go through probate?

 While there are unique elements to each case, there are some basic guidelines that are universally applicable.

 The role of probate in CT and when it applies